facundoolano/olano.dev/_posts/2023-11-30-code-is-run-more-than-read-hopefully.md

 </p>
 </div>

 Software that wasn't designed with its operation in mind.
 This is overly complicated software with lots of moving parts, fancy databases for small data loads, small-team-owned microservice ecosystems.
 Software prematurely architected for scale.
-Software designed by different people than the ones getting paged when it breaks.
+Software designed by different people than the ones woken up at midnight when it breaks.

 ### The right thing